-Join Joel Bradley for an in-depth discussion in this video Overview of scene setup, part of Substance Designer: Painted Metal.
+Join Joel Bradley for an in-depth discussion in this video Overview of scene setup, part of Creating Painted Metal in Substance Designer.

 - Before we can start in earnest on our material creation, there are just a few aspects of both the start scene that we'll be using, and Substance Designer in general that I would like to quickly talk over.
 With the first, concerning general pipeline or workflow.
 As I typically use Unreal Engine 4 in my daily work, one of the first things I tend to do with a new install of Substance Designer is work through the steps that will ensure that my normal maps all export correctly from the application.
 To do that, let's come to the tools menu at the top of the application and then open up the preferences dialogue.